Are you looking for Trello alternatives and don’t know where to start?

 If you are looking for Trello alternatives, you already know about the all-important need to be productive.
 So let’s talk about Trello for a minute, shall we?

 What exactly is Trello?

 Trello offers kanban style boards that allow you to drag and drop your task cards around as you organize your workflow.
-What sets it apart from other project management softwares is it’s user-friendly interface, making it a breeze for anyone to get up and running quickly.
+What sets it apart from other project management software is it’s a user-friendly interface, making it a breeze for anyone to get up and running quickly.

 Trello also has iOS and Android apps so you can always stay in sync, wherever you go.
 Unfortunately, if you are a part of a large team, Trello can get pretty messy, even with the Kanban inspired design.
 As workforces grow some users have noted that they don’t get email notifications on time when a task is edited, or their board starts to load slowly as more tasks are added.

 Trello ‘generates’ most of its power from its ability to add on third-party apps or ‘power-ups.’
 But these power-ups come at an additional cost of up to $9.99 per user.

 No matter how ‘perfect’ some of us think a tool is, sometimes we want to see if there are alternative products that could meet our unique needs better.

 For those of you who want to compare tools and see if there is task-oriented software better suited to your needs, look no further.
 We have curated a list of some of the best Trello alternatives in the market.
 Let’s get started!